9 Maximization and minimization with Julia

 Well, with implicit differentiation you would regard \(y=y(x)\), implicitly differentiate and find the critical point of \(y\).
 Though messy to solve, the video shows a fundamental relationship which is a restatement of the reflection properties of ellipses.

-Here we show how we can do this numerically with julia.
-We don’t really have an easy way to work with implicit functions in julia, so we have some work to do to find an explicit function.
+Here we show how we can do this numerically with Julia.
+We don’t really have an easy way to work with implicit functions in Julia, so we have some work to do to find an explicit function.

 First, lets assume \(a=1\) and \(L=10\) (\(L\) must be at least \(\sqrt{1 + b^2}\)) , then we have: